James Rudolph Garfield: Political career

 From 1896 to 1899, Garfield served in the Ohio State Senate.
-He was an influential advisor to President Theodore Roosevelt, serving as a Member of the United States Civil Service Commission from 1902 to 1903.
+He was an influential advisor to President Theodore Roosevelt, serving as a Member of the United States Civil Service Commission from April 24, 1902 to February 25, 1903 alongside John Robert Procter and William Dudley Foulke, preceded by William A. Rodenberg and succeeded by Alford Cooley.
 From 1903 to 1907, he served as Commissioner of Corporations at the Department of Commerce and Labor, where he conducted investigations of the meat-packing, petroleum, steel, and railroad industries.
-From 1907 to 1909, he served in Roosevelt's Cabinet as Secretary of the Interior, where he advocated for the conservation of natural resources.
+From 1907 to 1909, he served in Roosevelt's Cabinet as Secretary of the Interior, where he advocated for the conservation of natural resources but, notably, approved the request from San Francisco to dam the Hetch Hetchy valley in Yosemite National Park.
 He left this post on March 4, 1909, and returned to his law practice in Cleveland.
 In 1909, he received an honorary LL.D. degree from the University of Pittsburgh.
 Garfield was a contender for the Ohio Republican gubernatorial nomination in the 1910 election but withdrew from the convention when it endorsed the Taft Administration; the convention went on to nominate future president Warren G. Harding in the third round of balloting.
 During the 1912 presidential election, he was a key supporter of Roosevelt's bid for a third term.
 In the 1914 election, he made an unsuccessful bid for Governor of Ohio on the Progressive Party ticket.